scottslusher/Crypto-Arbitrage/README.md

 ## Technology

-This project leverages python 3.7 with the following libraries:
+This project leverages python 3.7.9 within Jupyter Lab using the following libraries:

 * Pandas